fawzooz/TRACE/README.md

 ## 📄 License

-This framework template is provided under [specify license] to support the AI governance community.
+This framework template is provided under MIT to support the AI governance community.
 Please review the license terms before use in commercial implementations.

 ## ⚠️ Disclaimer